 This model is presented in the book The Crucible’s Gift: 5 Lessons From Authentic Leaders Who Thrive In Adversity by James Kelley (Kelley, 2018).

-The author has tried to focus on the different ideas behind the concept of Authentic Leadership, and has distilled them into a model and a formula.
-At the core the idea of a crucible moment, which links to the concept that it is the adversities that power the best leaders.
-Together with Self-Awareness, it characterise an Authentic Leader.
-Hoiwever, there are some further practices that the author idenfities as key in developing further a truly effective Authentic Leader.
+The author has tried to focus on the different ideas behind the concept of Authentic Leadership and has distilled them into a model and a formula.
+At the core is the idea of a crucible moment, which links to the concept that it is the adversities that power the best leaders.
+Together with Self-Awareness, it characterises an Authentic Leader.
+However, there are some further practices that the author identifies as key to developing further a truly effective Authentic Leader.